 Traffic Data from 2019:

-I have collated the data from two (May 2018 and Feb 2019) 24 hour traffic surveys of vehicle movements on Salt Lane.
+I have collated the traffic volume data annually (May 2018, Feb 2019, April 2021) with 24 hour traffic surveys on Salt Lane.
 (See spreadsheet and charts below.)
-I am concerned that there has been a marked increase in volume of traffic in the last 3 years and that we are seeing an exponential growth in commercial traffic.
+I am concerned that there has been a marked increase in volume of traffic in the last 5 years and that we are seeing an exponential growth in commercial traffic.

 There is clear evidence in the traffic data of “tidal” flows- predominantly West to East traffic in the peak-time morning, and then East-West between 4 and 5pm.
 This suggests a lot of the ”new” traffic is associated with construction traffic to the housing developments in Cranleigh, Alford, Loxwood and Dunsfold as well as expansion of Horsham and the commercial building at Dunsfold Aerodrome (the newly commissioned bio-digester for example.)
 Commercial vehicle movements has increased by 28% in the past 9 months.
 When 1800+ house at Dunsfold Park get built then we will see an exponential increase in construction traffic and eventually the commuter traffic that I have predicted (in a separate report).